-As Associate Director at Clwyd Theatr Cymru Emma's credits include Ghosts, Arms and the Man, Copenhagen, Educating Rita, God of Carnage, A Doll’s House, Shakespeare’s Will, Oleanna and an acclaimed production of The Herbal Bed.
+As Associate Director at Clwyd Theatr Cymru Emma's credits included Ghosts, Arms and the Man, Copenhagen, Educating Rita, God of Carnage, A Doll’s House, Shakespeare’s Will, Oleanna and an acclaimed production of The Herbal Bed.
 Most recently she directed Patrick Marber's Closer for Vienna's English Theatre, The Cherry Orchard at The Drama Studio and at London College of Music the musical - Bernalda Alba.

 A selection of Emma's reviews